SoftEng701-Group5/assignment1/README.md

 When you get 2 approvals, make sure that the green merge button has 'Squash and Merge' selected, and then you can merge your PR.

 ### Releases
-We will be collating features in feature branches, so that groups can collate their feature work.
-When features are done, and can be pushed onto the main branch, we can make a release PR.

-This is the same as regular PR, but it will be from the upstream/feature branch onto upstream/main.
+For group-based features, you should collect the work on a feature branch.
+When the work is done, you can make a PR from upstream/feature-[your-feature] to upstream/main.
+The rest of the PR process should be kept the same.